 How many undocumented students live in the United States?

 Unauthorized immigration is difficult to measure, but recent estimates suggest there are over 11 million immigrants without documents living in the United States.
 Over two million of those immigrants are classified as students of college age or younger.
-These millions of people hail from all over the world, with an approximate 75% native to Latin America and 10% to Asia.
+These millions of people hail from all over the world, with an approximate 78% native to Latin America or Canada and 11% to Asia.

 When and why do undocumented students immigrate to the United States?